dafuloth/class_extraction/README.md

 # Class Extraction exercise

 Refactored game.rb to extract classes.
+Based on a Snakes & Ladders game.

 Original is game.rb containing the Game class.